Harshil2120/Astro-Codesplorer-Project/DEPLOYMENT.md

 Your Astro configuration is already set up for Cloudflare:
 - Uses `@astrojs/cloudflare` adapter
 - Output mode set to 'server' for SSR

+### public/_routes.json
+Routes configuration for Cloudflare Pages:
+- Handles all routes (`/*`)
+- Excludes static assets from server-side processing

+### public/_headers
+Performance and security headers:
+- Security headers for all pages
+- Long-term caching for static assets
+- Optimized cache policies for different file types

 ## Environment Variables